UNIDOC-BENCH: A Unified Benchmark for Document-Centric Multimodal RAG

 \section{Abstract}

-Multimodal retrieval-augmented Generation (MM-RAG) is a key approach for applying large language models (LLMs) and agents to real-world knowledge bases, yet current evaluations are fragmented—focusing on either text or images in isolation, or simplified multimodal setup, failing to capture document-centric multimodal use cases.
-In this paper, we introduce \datasetname\footnote{The code and data will be available at: https://github.com/SalesforceAIResearch/UniDOC-Bench} , the first large-scale, realistic benchmark for MM-RAG built from $70$k real-world PDF pages across $8$ domains.
+Multimodal retrieval-augmented Generation (MM-RAG) is a key approach for applying large language models and agents to real-world knowledge bases, yet current evaluations are fragmented—focusing on either text or images in isolation, or simplified multimodal setup, failing to capture document-centric multimodal use cases.
+In this paper, we introduce \datasetname, the first large-scale, realistic benchmark for MM-RAG built from $70$k real-world PDF pages across $8$ domains.
 Our pipeline extracts and links evidence from text, tables, and figures, then generates $1,600$ multimodal QA pairs spanning factual retrieval, comparison, summarization, and logical reasoning queries.
-To ensure reliability, $20\%$ of QA pairs are validated by multiple annotators and expert adjudication. \datasetname{} supports apples-to-apples comparison across four paradigms --- 1) text-only, 2) image-only, 3) \emph{multimodal} text–image fusion and 4) \emph{multimodal} joint retrieval --- under a unified protocol with standardized candidate pools, prompts, and evaluation metrics.
-Our experiments show that multimodal text–image fusion RAG systems consistently outperform both unimodal and jointly multimodal embedding–based retrieval, indicating that neither text nor images alone are sufficient and that current multimodal embeddings remain inadequate.
+To ensure reliability, all of QA pairs are validated and rewritten by multiple human annotators and expert adjudication. \datasetname{} supports apples-to-apples comparison across four paradigms --- 1) text-only, 2) image-only, 3) \emph{multimodal} text–image fusion and 4) \emph{multimodal} joint retrieval --- under a unified protocol with standardized candidate pools, prompts, and evaluation metrics. \datasetname{} can also be used to evaluate Visual Question Answering tasks.
+Our experiments show that multimodal text–image fusion RAG systems outperform both unimodal and jointly multimodal embedding–based retrieval, indicating that neither text nor images alone are sufficient and that current multimodal embeddings remain inadequate.
 Beyond benchmarking, our analysis reveals when and how visual context complements textual evidence, uncovers systematic failure modes, and offers actionable guidance for developing more robust MM-RAG pipelines.